arp242/hello-css/README.markdown

 Everything else is in the public domain.
 I renounce all copyright, and don’t care what you do with it.
-Since this is not possible in all legal jurisdictions I’ve also attached a modified copy of the ISC license which replaces the attribution clause with the text “without any restrictions”.
+Since this is not possible in all legal jurisdictions I’ve also attached a modified copy of the ISC license which replaces the attribution clause with the text “without any restrictions”:

----

 	Copyright © 2019 Martin Tournoij